Tweddle-SE-Team/acm/README.md

     git push heroku master
     ```

-> Note: You can reset the database by running `heroku run './reset.sh'`
+> Note: You can reset the database by running `heroku run './reset.sh' --app tweddle-acm`